Rolls-Royce Eagle: Design and development

 The Eagle was developed further during 1916 and 1917, with power being progressively increased from 225 hp to 266 hp, followed by 284 hp, and then 322 hp, and finally 360 hp by February 1918 by which time eight Eagle variants had been produced.
-Throughout World War I Rolls-Royce struggled to build Eagles in the quantities required by the War Office, but the company resisted pressure to license other manufacturers to produce it, fearing that the engine's much admired quality would risk being compromised.
+Throughout World War I Rolls-Royce struggled to build Eagles in the quantities required by the War Office, but the company resisted pressure to license other manufacturers to produce it.
+The fears of Rolls-Royce that the engine's much admired quality would be compromised by other manufacturers is often given as an explanation for this resistance, but the commercial terms sought by Rolls-Royce for licence production were so restrictive that other manufacturers - apart from Brazil Straker - refused to accept them.
+When the Ministry of Munitions took over coordination of aircraft production in 1917, Sir William Weir declined to intervene in the company's commercial strategy, even though success of the engine owed much to the technology transfer directed by the RNAS.
+He preferred to support untested engines using cast aluminium components like the Siddeley Puma and the Sunbeam Arab, believing them to be better suited to mass production, in comparison to the intricate machining required to build the Eagle and its smaller cousin the Falcon.

 After the War, a Mark IX version of the Eagle was developed for civilian use.
 Production continued until 1928, and in total 4,681 Eagle engines were built.

 Time between overhaul (TBO) for later Eagles was around 100–180 hours.